coconich/todo_finder/README.md

 // @hack:: what?!?!
 // ...
 ```
-running the todo_finder in a directory will search from there into all subfolders for default [symbol][keyword] combos
+Running the todo_finder in a directory will search from the working directory into all subfolders for default [symbol][keyword] combos.

-Currently, I just put a copy of the todo in the codebase src folder, then call into with a key binding in my editor to quickly get a printout while working
+Currently, I just put a copy of the todo in the codebase src folder, then call into with a key binding in my editor to quickly get a printout while working.

-When finished, I will just have a copy in my utils folder within PATH, then call it as needed from wherever
+Eventually, the user config will be able to specify what to search for, and the program args will be able to specify where to search.

 # building
 The build.bat script is a simple build system that builds for clang and gcc (using wsl).
-once running, it will run in a loop and let you continue to run/clean/rebuild as desired
+Once running, it will run in a loop and let you continue to run/clean/rebuild as desired.

 call it with a compiler and config arg from the following choices
   - build.bat clang debug